ZupIT/charlescd/hooks/README.md

 # GitHooks

-Hooks are programs you can place in a git hooks directory to trigger actions at certain points in git's execution.
+Hooks are programs you can place in a Git Hooks directory to trigger actions at certain points in the Git's execution

-In CharlesCD we have two githooks:
+In CharlesCD we have two Githooks, see them below:

 ## Pre-Commit

-This hook runs during ```git commit```, before you even type in a commit message.
-In CharlesCD is used to verify if the changed files in commit have license header appropriately.
+This hook runs during ```git commit``` before you type a commit message.
+CharlesCD uses this to verify if the changed files in a commit have a proper license header.

 ## Pre-Push

-This hook runs during ```git push```, after the remote refs have been updated but before any objects have been transferred.
-In CharlesCD is used to verify if the commits to push have DCO Sign Off.
+This hook runs during ```git push``` after the remote refs have been updated but before any objects have been transferred.
+CharlesCD uses this to verify if the commits to push have DCO Sign Off.

 # Configuration

-The hooks are all stored in the hooks subdirectory of the Git directory.
+The hooks are stored inside the hooks subdirectory of Git's directory.
-In most projects, that’s ```.git/hooks```.
+In most projects, you will see it as: ```**.git/hooks**```.
+To configure CharlesCD's hooks:
-To config the CharlesCD hooks copy the files ```pre-commit``` and ```pre-push``` to ```charlescd/.git/hooks``` directory in your local CharlesCD project.
+- Copy the files ```pre-commit``` and ```pre-push``` to ```charlescd/.git/hooks``` directory in your local CharlesCD project.